-Cloud computing, be it public or private, is leveraged across industries, BFSI, Retail, Manufacturing, Media and Entertainment, among others.
-We are currently witnessing, organisations jumping on to the cloud bandwagon in record speed, although the adoption varies from industry to industry.
-However, many businesses still commit mistakes, which costs them dearly, if not done right, while adopting cloud technology.
+Cloud computing, whether public or private, is leveraged across industries, BFSI, Retail, Manufacturing, Media, and Entertainment, among others.
+We are witnessing organizations jumping to the cloud bandwagon at record speed, although the adoption varies from industry to industry.
+However, many businesses still commit mistakes, which costs them dearly if not done right while adopting cloud technology.

 What are the main cloud mistakes to avoid for a successful migration?

 IT teams have always believed in providing around 20% additional infrastructure capacity on-premise.
 They use a similar estimation methodology to predict future cloud consumption based on the existing infrastructure and resources.
 However, this does not provide accurate information on the current usage and the nature of workloads.
 For a cloud infrastructure to run at its total capacity, only the right sizing of workloads will bear the expected Return on Investment.
 Resources usage should be kept in check to avoid overspending.

 Organizations often fail to limit access to classified and sensitive information to authorized employees.
 This may cause unnecessary data loss that could be misused by employees unintentionally or on purpose, leading to a negative impact on the brand.
 Moreover, cloud storage can be accessed from anywhere remotely, putting sensitive data at risk.
 Therefore, businesses have to put strict access control measures in place to avoid data leakage.

 3. Moving all applications to the cloud without assessing the need